 Improving ULD Management

-The IATA ULD Panel (ULDP) develops and maintains standards and procedures concerning the specifications, handling, restraint and maintenance of ULDs and promotes the worldwide recognition, adoption of and adherence to those standards and procedures.
+Making sure the right ULD is available in the right place at the right time in the right conditions is critical for airline operations and revenue management.
+The IATA ULD Board (ULDB) develops and maintains standards and procedures concerning the specifications, handling, restraint, and maintenance of ULDs.
+In addition, it promotes the worldwide recognition, adoption of and adherence to those standards and procedures.

-IATA ULD Regulations
+IATA ULD Regulations (ULDR)

 The IATA ULD Regulations (ULDR) covers both technical and operational standards and regulatory requirements as well as the carrier's requirements applicable to overall ULD operations.
 The ULDR provides: